Farmington, Utah: Geography

 Farmington is located in east-central Davis County.
 It is bordered by Kaysville and Fruit Heights to the north and by Centerville to the south.
 The Wasatch Mountains are to the east, and the Great Salt Lake is to the west.
 According to the United States Census Bureau, the city has a total area of 25.8 sqkm, of which 25.5 sqkm is land and 0.2 sqkm, or 0.96%, is water.

 Climate

 Lake-enhanced snowfall occurs frequently during the winter, and cool downslope mountain breezes occur on most summer evenings.
 Under the Köppen climate classification, Farmington experiences what may be classified as a hot-summer Mediterranean climate (Csa), despite not being on the west coast of an ocean like most Mediterranean climates.
 It may also be classified as humid continental (Dsa), if the boundary between continental and subtropical climate is an average January temperature of 0 C rather than -3 C.

+Farmington is the location of the Farmington Tornado which happened on September 18, 2026.